benjamincrozat/blade/README.md

 Use [Laravel Blade](https://laravel.com/docs/blade) in any PHP project with minimal footprints.

-**Yes, this is just a basic read me file.
-To learn how to use Blade, please refer to the [official documentation](https://laravel.com/docs/blade).**
+**Yes, this repository is just a port of Blade to non-Laravel projects.
+If you don't know about it yet, please refer to the [official documentation](https://laravel.com/docs/blade).**

 ## Requirements